pwyq/blog/_posts/2019-11-23-A-Hack-on-WarshipGirlsR.md

 I then found a [post][1] that uses [Fiddler][2] to monitor all connections between devices and the Web.
 Through some testing, I documented all critical URLs and Hosts for my script.
 What left are just coding!

-Followings are some snippets of the script
+Followings are some snippets of the script.

 A normal mean of login: